wlperry/umd_biostats/ecostats_lectures/lecture_12/12_01_lecture_powerpoint.pptx.md

 ### $$y_{ijk} = \mu + \alpha_i + \beta_j + (\alpha\beta)_{ij} + \varepsilon_{ijk}$$

--   $y_{ijk}$: value of the k~th~ observation from jth and ith combination of B and A (fecundity on 2nd plate, in "8 per plate" density in summer)
+-   $y_{ijk}$: value of the k~th~ observation from jth and ith combination of B and A (sex m of species y)
--   µ: overall mean (overall fecundity)
+-   µ: overall mean (overall mass)
--   αi: effect of the ith level of A, pooling across all levels of B: µi- µ (difference between average fecundity in all "8 per plate" treatments and overall mean)
+-   αi: effect of the ith level of A, pooling across all levels of B: µi- µ (difference between average mass in all "males " for species x and overall mean)

 # Interaction Effects

 ### $$y_{ijk} = \mu + \alpha_i + \beta_j + (\alpha\beta)_{ij} + \varepsilon_{ijk}$$

--   Βj: effect of jth level of B, pooling across all levels of A: µj- µ (difference between average fecundity in all winter treatments and overall mean)
+-   Βj: effect of jth level of B, pooling across all levels of A: µj- µ (difference between average mass in all males treatments and overall mean)
 -   (αβ)ij: effect of interaction of ith level of A and jth level of B (µij - µi - µj + µ).
-    -   Does effect of B depend on level of A? (is effect of density different in winter and summer?)
+    -   Does effect of B depend on level of A? (is effect of sex different in the 3 species?)

 # Model Types and Interpretation